Jeanette Lynes

 Jeanette Lynes is a Canadian author, poet and professor born in Hanover, Ontario.
 She went to high school in Hanover and Flesherton, Ontario.
 She then earned an Honours B.A. in English from York University, Toronto, and went on to earn an M.A. and a Ph.D. in English (Canadian Literature) from York University.
 In 2005 she received an M.F.A. in Writing from the University of Southern Maine's low-residency Stonecoast Program.
 Jeanette has taught university in Canada and the United States since the mid-1980s.
 She was the Pathy visiting Professor of Canadian Studies at Princeton University in 2003.
 She is a former co-editor of The Antigonish Review.
 Lynes has been a Writer in Residence at Northern Lights College in B.C., Saskatoon Public Library, Kwantlen Polytechnic University and The Kingston Writers' Festival.
 She has also been on faculty at The Banff Centre (Writing with Style, 2010) and The Sage Hill Writing Experience (2006-2008) She is now Coordinator of the M.F.A. in Writing at the University of Saskatchewan and a professor in the Department of English at the University of Saskatchewan.

-Lynes is the author of seven collections of poetry and two novels.
+Lynes is the author of seven collections of poetry and four novels.